Why Should YOU Do A Placement Year?

 REASON #2 : Cracking addition to your CV

-A placement year is an absolutely cracking addition to your CV.
+A placement year is an absolutely great addition to your CV.
 It would have been a cracking addition to mine.

 The Institute for Student Employers have reported that, last year, there was an average of 75 applications for each graduate job.
 Like Strictly Come Dancing, the competition is fierce.